christophergandrud/dpmr/README.md

 The package will eventually have two core functions:

-- `dpmr_init`: a function for taking R data frames and associated metadata lists and turning them into datapackages.
+- `dpmr_init`: a function for turning R data frames, associated metadata lists, and source code files used to create the data into data packages.

 - `dpmr_install`: a function for downloading and loading datapackages into R.